adeeweller/adeeweller.github.io/_pages/home.md

     excerpt: " **Welcome!** <br /> <br /> I am a Ph.D. candidate in the [Department of Political Science](http://polisci.emory.edu/home/index.html) at [Emory University](https://www.emory.edu/home/index.html). <br />  <br />

-    My broad research interests lies in the intersection of criminal violence and statebuilding.
-Criminal actors have long been understudied, yet they remain one of the most pressing security concerns for contemporary and historical states.
-Criminal groups can undermine and shape the efficacy and behavior of state institutions, while also being shaped by them in turn, with significant implications for human security and safety.
-I develop novel theoretical and employ an array of innovative empirical approaches to measure and understand these complex dynamics.
+    My research focuses on the nexus of criminal violence and state-building.
+Criminal actors, often overlooked, pose critical security challenges for both contemporary and historical states.
+They not only influence the effectiveness and conduct of state institutions but are also influenced by them, profoundly impacting human security.
+Through innovative theoretical frameworks and empirical methods, I aim to to understand these interactions and their consequences for civilians.

     <br /> <br />